explainers-by-googlers/cross-origin-storage/README.md

     }
     return;
   }
-  // 'NotAllowedError', the user agent didn't grant access to the file. console.log('The user agent did not grant access to the file.');
+  // 'NotAllowedError', the user agent did not grant access to the file. console.log('The user agent did not grant access to the file.');
 }
 ```